juice-shop/pwning-juice-shop/part3/codebase.md

 }
 ```

-:rotating_light: Unit tests for all components can be found in their
+🚨 Unit tests for all components can be found in their
 subfolders within `frontend/src/app/` as `*.component.spec.ts` files.
 They are [Jasmine 2](https://jasmine.github.io) specifications which are
 executed by the [Karma](https://karma-runner.github.io) test runner.